 When an unspeakable evil is unleashed across the land, male channelers (the Wheel of Time's magic wielders) are driven insane and use the One Power to try and destroy the world.
 It'll up to a small band of women, who unite under the White Tower, to stop them.

 Right now, no studio partner or distributor is associated with the Age of Legends films, but they will complement Amazon's TV adaptation and expand upon The Wheel of Time's world.
-Once we learn more, we'll update you.
+Once we learn more, we'll update this page.

-Finally, Rosamund Pike will narrate an audiobook recording of The Wheel of Time's first novel, i.e. The Eye of the World.
-The audiobook will be released on Audible on November 16, but pre-orders are available now.
-If you want to get a leg up on The Wheel of Time before its arrival on Amazon Prime, this may be the perfect way to do so.
+Finally, Rosamund Pike has narrated an audiobook recording of The Wheel of Time's first novel, i.e. The Eye of the World.
+The audiobook is already available on Audible so, if you want to get a leg up on The Wheel of Time before you dive into Amazon's version, check that out first.

 - These are the best Amazon Prime TV shows to check out right now